The quantum Ising chain for beginners: Uniform XY- Ising model.

 Let us consider the limit $|h|\ll J$.
 The two lowest-energy states have exactly the form in Eq.~\eqref{eqn:deg_states_h0}, or Eq.~\eqref{pim:eqn}, at lowest-perturbative order in $|h|/J$.
 To construct higher-energy excitations, consider domain-wall configurations of the form

-For $h=0$, these $L-1$ lowest-energy domain-wall excitations are degenerate, and separated from the two ground states by a gap $2J$.
+For $h=0$, these $L-1$ lowest-energy domain-wall excitations are degenerate and separated from the two ground states by a gap of $2J$.
 Therefore, we can study the effect of a small transverse-field term, for $|h|\ll J$, using standard textbook degenerate perturbation theory~\cite{Cohen-Tannoudji_QM:book}.
 The Hamiltonian restricted to the $L-1$-dimensional subspace of the domain-wall excitations has the form

-This Hamiltonian is quite easy to diagonalise, as it resembles a standard tight-binding problem with open boundary conditions.
-As in the quantum mechanical example of an infinite square well~\cite{Cohen-Tannoudji_QM:book}, it is simple to verify that the appropriate sine combination of two opposite momenta plane-waves of momentum $k$ satisfy the correct boundary conditions:
+This Hamiltonian is quite easy to diagonalize, as it resembles a standard tight-binding problem with open boundary conditions.
+As in the quantum mechanical example of an infinite square well~\cite{Cohen-Tannoudji_QM:book}, it is simple to verify that the appropriate sine combination of two opposite momenta plane waves of momentum $k$ satisfy the correct boundary conditions: